hgraph-io/hedera-walletconnect-utils/README.md

 community supported and governed helper library implementing WalletConnect will be `@hashgraph/walletconnect`.

-This library was originally built utilizing the spec set out by the [Hedera <> WalletConnect JSON-RPC spec](https://walletconnect-specs-git-fork-hgraph-io-main-walletconnect1.vercel.app/2.0/blockchain-rpc/hedera-rpc).
+The main branch of this library is deprecated and was originally built utilizing the spec set out by the
+[Hedera <> WalletConnect JSON-RPC spec](https://walletconnect-specs-git-fork-hgraph-io-main-walletconnect1.vercel.app/2.0/blockchain-rpc/hedera-rpc).

 There is an active discussion surrounding standardizing the "Integration of Wallet Connect 2.0 Protocol for Wallets and dApps on Hedera" via the [HIP-820 discussion](https://github.com/hashgraph/hedera-improvement-proposal/discussions/819).

+The `release/hip-820` branch of this repo is the upstream branch of this repository as we migrate to this spec.

-We will update this helper library as well as the [WalletConnect Spec PR](https://github.com/WalletConnect/walletconnect-specs/pull/117) based on the results of [HIP-820](https://github.com/hashgraph/hedera-improvement-proposal/pull/820/files).
+We are working on this library as well as the [WalletConnect Spec PR](https://github.com/WalletConnect/walletconnect-specs/pull/117) based on the results of [HIP-820](https://github.com/hashgraph/hedera-improvement-proposal/pull/820/files).